MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 > missing artifact and have stopped to discus what to do with the large safe
 > they found.
 While they talk, the GM turns to Naka's player, holds up a Fate
 > Point, and says, "Naka, I am pretty sure you have ~~Never met a problem your
 > magic couldn't ignite~~!
 Just melt the safe.
-Of course, the whole room will
-> be engulfed in flames alerting every guard in the building to your
-> whereabouts but you can handle them."
+What's the worst that could happen?"
 >
 > Naka's player smiles and accepts the Fate point, so the GM narrates the
 > result: "Naka pushes past Tor Byron while he's talking and blasts the safe